 Become a Breeder

-To apply for a Breeder’s Prefix, please complete the above Application for Breeder’s Prefix and answer the Basic Breeder Questions (Breeder Exam Questionnaire) and if you have changed residential address, as per the rules of the Dogs Australia proof is required.
-This can be a copy of a Utility Bill or your Driver’s Licence (front & back) showing your name and current residential address.
+To apply for a Breeder’s Prefix, please complete the Application for Breeder’s Prefix and answer the Basic Breeder’s Questions (Breeder Exam Questionnaire) and attach proof of your current residential address.
+This can be a copy of your Driver’s Licence (front & back) or a Utilities Bill showing your name and current residential address.

-Please refer to the below for help in answering the Breeder’s Questions:
+Breeder Exam Questionnaire - Please refer to the below links to help in answering the Breeder Exam Questionnaire questions:

 A PREFIX NAME SHALL:-